rexsum420/django-nice/README.md

 ### 2. Create NiceGUI server

-Consider that you can organize as you prefer this application but for this tutorial it will be just one NiceGUI file that include also the Login system.
+Organize the NiceGUI server as needed; in this tutorial, we’ll use a single NiceGUI file with login and model-binding functionality.
 Copy that content and create a file inside the root folder where is your `urls.py` file, call it as example `frontend.py`.

-PS: check the code comments that explain some things.
+Refer to inline comments for explanations.

 ```python
 #!usr/bin/env python